Nilusche/SpotifyPlaylistSync/README.md

 # Spotfiy Playlist Synchronizer
 Platform to exchange playlist and add them to Spotify.
+Build using Vue and Firebase
-#Link
+# Link
 https://spotifyplaylistplatform.web.app/

 ## Project setup